alstr/todo-to-issue-action/README.md

 See [ Github's workflow syntax ](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) for further details on this file.

-The workflow files takes the following inputs:
+The workflow file takes the following inputs:

 | Input    | Required | Description |
 |----------|----------|-------------|